RakshithKothuru/Computer-Architecture/README_Memories.md

 A memory may use:

 - A single bit line
-- Two complementary bit lines: `BL` and `BL̅`
+- Complementary bit lines `BL` and `BL̅`

-### Row and Column Decoders
+### Row Decoder

-The address selects the required memory location.

-- **Row decoder:** Activates one word line.
+The row decoder receives the row-address bits and activates one word line.
-- **Column decoder:** Selects the required column or group of columns.

-An `n`-bit decoder can select one of `2ⁿ` outputs.
+An `n`-bit decoder can select one of `2ⁿ` rows.

+### Column Decoder

+The column decoder selects the required bit or group of bits from the activated row.

 ### Sense Amplifier

-A memory cell may produce only a small voltage change on the bit line.
+The memory cell may produce only a small voltage change on the bit line.

 The sense amplifier:

 - Detects the small voltage difference
-- Amplifies it to a full logic level
+- Amplifies it into a full logic level
-- Improves reading speed and reliability
+- Improves read speed and reliability

 ### Write Driver

-The write driver places strong logic values on the bit lines during a write operation.

-It forces the selected memory cell to store the required value.
+The write driver places strong logic values on the bit lines and forces the selected cell to store the required data.

-### Memory Signals
+### Common Memory Signals

-Common memory signals include:

-- **Address lines:** Select a memory location.
+- **Address lines:** Select the memory location.
 - **Data lines:** Carry input or output data.
-- **Chip Select/Enable:** Activates the memory chip.
+- **Chip Select:** Enables the memory chip.
-- **Read Enable/Output Enable:** Enables the output during reading.
+- **Output Enable:** Enables the output during reading.
 - **Write Enable:** Controls the write operation.

-### Memory Expansion

-#### Increasing the Number of Words

-Multiple memory chips can be used to increase the number of stored words.

-Example:

-`Two 1K × 8 chips → One 2K × 8 memory`

-- Address and data lines are connected appropriately.
-- Higher address bits select the required chip.

-#### Increasing the Word Length

-Multiple memory chips can be operated in parallel to increase the number of bits per word.

-Example:

-`Two 1K × 4 chips → One 1K × 8 memory`

-Both chips receive the same address, but each chip provides a different part of the word.

 ---

+## 3. RAM

+RAM stands for **Random-Access Memory**.

+- Any memory location can be accessed directly.
+- RAM supports both read and write operations.
+- It is generally volatile.

+The two major types are:

+1. SRAM
+2. DRAM

+---

-## 3. SRAM
+## 4. SRAM

 SRAM stands for **Static Random-Access Memory**.

-It stores data using a bistable circuit and does not require periodic refresh while power is present.
+It stores data using a bistable latch and does not require periodic refresh while power is present.

 ### 6T SRAM Cell

 A standard SRAM cell contains six transistors:

 - Four transistors form two cross-coupled inverters.
-- Two access transistors connect the cell to the bit lines.
+- Two access transistors connect the cell to `BL` and `BL̅`.
-- The word line controls the access transistors.
+- A word line controls the access transistors.

-The two cross-coupled inverters store one bit as two complementary internal values.

 ### Hold Operation

-During the hold operation:

-- The word line is LOW.
+- Word line is LOW.
-- The access transistors are OFF.
+- Access transistors are OFF.
-- The cell is disconnected from the bit lines.
+- The cell is isolated from the bit lines.
-- The cross-coupled inverters retain the stored value.
+- Cross-coupled inverters retain the stored value.

 ### Read Operation

 1. `BL` and `BL̅` are precharged.
 2. The word line is activated.
-3. The stored value causes one bit line to discharge slightly.
+3. The stored value slightly discharges one bit line.
-4. The other bit line remains near its precharged value.
-5. The sense amplifier detects the difference.
+4. The sense amplifier detects the difference between the bit lines.
-6. The stored data appears at the output.
+5. The output is produced.

-The read operation should not change the stored value.
+The read operation is non-destructive.

 ### Write Operation

-1. The write driver places complementary data on `BL` and `BL̅`.
+1. The write driver applies complementary values to `BL` and `BL̅`.
 2. The word line is activated.
-3. The bit-line voltages force the internal nodes to the required values.
+3. The bit-line voltages force the internal nodes to the new state.
 4. The word line is deactivated.
-5. The cross-coupled inverters retain the new value.
+5. The cell retains the new value.

-### Precharge and Sense Amplification

-Before a read:

-- Both bit lines are normally precharged to the same voltage.
-- The selected cell creates a small voltage difference between them.
-- The sense amplifier converts this difference into a full logic value.

-### Read Stability

-Read stability is the ability of the SRAM cell to retain its value during a read operation.

-The pull-down transistor is generally made stronger than the access transistor so that reading does not accidentally flip the cell.

-### Write Ability

-Write ability is the ease with which the stored value can be changed.
+### SRAM Cell Requirements

+- **Read stability:** Reading should not accidentally flip the stored value.
-The access transistor must be sufficiently strong compared with the pull-up transistor to overwrite the previous value.
+- **Write ability:** The write driver should be able to overwrite the old value.

-### SRAM Timing

-Important SRAM timing parameters include:

-- Address access time
-- Read cycle time
-- Write cycle time
-- Write pulse width
-- Data setup time
-- Data hold time

-### SRAM Characteristics
+- **Hold stability:** The cell should retain data when it is not selected.

-#### Advantages
+### Advantages

 - Very fast
 - No refresh required
-- Read operation is non-destructive
+- Non-destructive read
 - Simple interface

-#### Limitations
+### Limitations

-- Requires more transistors per bit
 - Large cell area
-- Lower storage density
+- Lower density
 - Higher cost per bit

-#### Applications
+### Applications

 - Processor caches
 - Register files
-- Small on-chip memories
+- On-chip memories
 - Buffers

 ---

-## 4. DRAM
+## 5. DRAM

 DRAM stands for **Dynamic Random-Access Memory**.

-It stores data as electrical charge in a capacitor.
+It stores data as charge in a capacitor.

 ### 1T–1C DRAM Cell